 Our Community Support team can help with food, furniture, fuel top ups, and other ad-hoc crisis support, funds permitting.
 Please do contact us if you need support.

-We are here to help those resident in Horsham District and who are on benefits or a low income.
+We are here to help residents in the District of Horsham who are on facing crisis.
 For help with furniture and fuel, we will need to see photo ID, evidence of income, proof of address and an up to date bank statement.
-Following the cut to our funding, we are focusing our support with furniture and fuel on individuals and couples without children.
-Families will be signposted to their local Children and Family Centre in the first instance.

 To find out if you qualify for assistance please call Kathryn on 0300 124 0204, or e-mail us on firstname.lastname@example.org.